Travel Nurse Housing: Everything You Need To Know

 Yes, if you accept agency-provided housing and do not request any upgrades.
 The answer is also yes if you take the housing allowance and find anything within that budget.
 You'll have to spend more if you want luxuries like two bedrooms, a vacuum, or a washer/dryer in the housing.
 Similarly, if you can't find what you want for the stipend amount, you may have to pay for it yourself.

 Most agencies cover the cost of utilities (gas, electricity, and water) up to a certain point; you might have to pay extra if going past an amount.
-Cable and internet are normally paid for by travel nurses, though some companies may reimburse them.
+Cable and internet are normally paid for by travel nurses, though some companies may reimburse them, especially in cases of short-term stays.

 For the most part, the agency will supply the following: